sideris/filify/README.md

 # filify

-###What
+### What
 Filify accepts a js file and creates more js files as denoted in comments.
 Cool for running tutorials

 ### How
-To install either `yarn add global filify` or `npm install -g filify`
+To install, either run `yarn add global filify` or `npm install -g filify`

-Your file should separate each "file" by adding a new comment line with the js filename
+Your code should separate each "file" by adding a new comment line with the js filename

 e.g.